T

 Destination-specific money tips

 • Alcohol is expensive in Norway, especially in bars and restaurants.
-Buying from Vinmonopolet (state-run liquor store) is cheaper.
+Consider buying from the state-run Vinmonopolet for better prices if you plan to drink.